AndreiD/TSnackBar/README.md

 * Waiting for your suggestions

-#### Check https://github.com/AndreiD/UltimateAndroidAppTemplate if you like this one.
+#### You like this library ?
+Check:
+- https://github.com/AndreiD/surveylib - A very good looking survey library
+- https://github.com/AndreiD/UltimateAndroidAppTemplate The best android template app to start with